Investing Brokerages & Advisors

 Is a Charles Schwab brokerage safe?

-Yes, a Charles Schwab brokerage is safe.
+Yes, a Charles Schwab brokerage account is safe.
 Schwab brokerage accounts offer up to $500,000 in account protection from the Securities Investor Protection Corporation (SIPC).
 This protection is up to $500,000 per investor, with a maximum of $250,000 for uninvested cash balances.
 Commodity interests and cash in futures accounts aren’t protected by the SIPC.

 Does Schwab have hidden fees?